 - Download Presentation Slides (See embedded slide show below for a preview of this file).

 - Resource packet.
 (PDF format) (RTF format; 14 MB)Includes templates and worksheets, examples, and a discussion guide

 The PDF version is best if you want to use the files “as-is”.
 The RTF format is best if you want to edit or customize the materials.

 Reviewers: Mary Catherine Barganier, NYFEA; Shannon Arnold, Montana State University; Elizabeth Burns Thompson, Drake Ag Law student; Lyle Holmgren, Utah State University; Paul Hay, University of Nebraska

 Building Environmental Leaders in Animal Agriculture (BELAA) is a collaborative effort of the National Young Farmers Educational Association, University of Nebraska-Lincoln, and Montana State University.
 It was funded by the USDA National Institute for Food and Agriculture (NIFA) under award #2009-49400-05871.
-This project would not be possible without the Livestock and Poultry Environmental Learning Center the National eXtension Initiative, National Association of County Ag Agents (NACAA), National Association of Agriculture Education (NAAE), Farm Credit Services of America, American Registry of Professional Animal Scientists (ARPAS), and Montana FFA Association.
+This project would not be possible without the Livestock and Poultry Environmental Learning Community the National eXtension Initiative, National Association of County Ag Agents (NACAA), National Association of Agriculture Education (NAAE), Farm Credit Services of America, American Registry of Professional Animal Scientists (ARPAS), and Montana FFA Association.